Foreword and Introductions

 According to Strava, I did manage to go over the marketed top speed and hit 29.5mph/47.5kmh.
 When the battery wasn’t full, the top speed (according to the remote) is around 26.7mph(43kmh).

-The X1 uses two 1000W Motor, and being a belt drive, it has no issue climbing hill.
-It certainly accelerates fast, even at the higher speed reaching the top speed quickly and with ease.
+The X1 uses two 1000W Motors, and being a belt-driven board, it has no issue climbing hills.
+It certainly accelerates fast, even at the higher speeds, reaching the top speed quickly and with ease.
 At no point will you feel that the board couldn’t push you as fast as you intend.
 The top speed felt more like an electronic setting than the physical limit.

 Acceleration and Deceleration